 To succeed in the digital economy, organizations must manage the integration of business, technology, people, and processes not only within the enterprise but also across extended enterprises.
-Supply Chain Management (SCM) system facilitates inter-enterprise cooperation and collaboration with suppliers, customers, and business partners.
+Supply Chain Management (SCM) facilitates inter-enterprise cooperation system and collaboration with suppliers, customers, and business partners.
 Although this system can bring benefits and competitive advantage to organizations, the management and implementation of this system pose significant challenges to organizations.
 Process integration and redesign is important component SCM implementations.
-Integration involves not only implementing Enterprise Resource Planning (ERP) systems and ensuring they communicate or interface with legacy systems, but it also involves integrating ERP and SCM systems with Customer Relationship Management (CRM), Product Lifecycle Management (PLM), e-procurement and e-marketplaces, as well as making them available over the Web to foster cooperation and collaboration across the entire value chain.
+Integration involves not only implementing ERP systems and ensuring they communicate or interface with legacy systems, but it also involves integrating ERP and SCM systems with Customer Relationship Management (CRM), Product Lifecycle Management (PLM), and e-procurement and e-marketplaces, as well as making them available over the Web to foster cooperation and collaboration across the entire value chain.
 In today's dynamic business environment, many companies are expanding, merging, contracting, or otherwise redesigning their supply chain.
 Due to the rapid advancements of technology such as pervasive or ubiquitous wireless and internet networks, the basic supply chain is rapidly evolving into what is known as a Supply Chain Network.
 The supply chain network is a dynamic and integrated system in which all firms integrated to increase the value of every chain.
 Integration is a process of redefining and connecting parts of a whole in order to form a new one.
-[9]
+In traditional supply chain integration, the definitions of parts are usually limited by the boundary of the enterprises: the integration emphasizes connecting each enterprise with logistics and information communications.
+[8]

 In the 21st century, there have been a few changes in business environment that have contributed to the development of supply chain networks.
 First, as an outcome of globalization and the proliferation of multi-national companies, joint ventures, strategic alliances and business partnerships, there were found to be significant success factors, following the earlier "Just-In-Time", "Lean Management" and "Agile Manufacturing" practices.
-Second, technological changes, particularly the dramatic fall in information communication costs, which are a paramount component of transaction costs, have led to changes in coordination among the members of the supply chain network [32].
-These factors created many challenges to the integration of supply chain network.
+Second, technological changes, particularly the dramatic fall in information communication costs, which are a paramount component of transaction costs, have led to changes in coordination among the members of the supply chain network [25].
+These factors create many challenges to the integration of supply chain network.